mendiolamj/cg-cloud-foundations-wiki/CodeBuild-lab.md

 Some notes:

-1. Be sure to save the files before you zip them.
+1. Be sure to save the files that you create before you zip them.

 1. In step 4, the command to zip your files is:
 1. `zip -r MessageUtil.zip  buildspec.yml pom.xml src/`